Košice International Airport: Statistics

+Busiest routes

 Ground Transport

 Košice Airport can easily be accessed by car, taxi or bus as it is located 6 km from the city centre.

 Bus

 Bus 23 is operated by the local public transport company.
 It connects the airport and the station square, where you can find a bus and train station.
 The bus route passes through the city center and it takes about 20 minutes.

-Taxi

-The official partner of the airport is AIRTAXI which provides 24-hour service and has fully air-conditioned premium Škoda Superb vehicles.
-The price of transport from the airport to the city center is 18 €.
-AirTaxi dispatching will arrange a vehicle for you on the exact date and time or for your arrival.
-The driver will be waiting for you with a name tag in the arrival hall.

 Car

 The airport lies directly adjacent to the highway which leads to the ring road.
 Passengers driving their own cars can park at the airport parking lots.
 You have a choice of 3 parking lots: short-term parking P1, long-term parking P2, long-term parking P3 for parking during longer journeys, the minimum parking time there is 8 hours.
 Your car will be monitored by a camera system throughout the parking period.
 Car rental facilities are also available at the airport.